"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 You'll have the opportunity to combine theoretical perspectives on culture, learning, access and participation with opportunities to explore creative processes that could be used in arts and educational settings.
 Personal creative and practical work will be developed through a series of extended studio workshops where you will be challenged to develop your own creative skills, subject knowledge and understanding of visual art and reflect on traditional and contemporary arts practices.

-At Level 6 you study two further advanced courses and undertake a dissertation.
+At Level 6 you study two further advanced modules and undertake a dissertation.
 You determine the focus for your dissertation in collaboration with an allocated dissertation tutor.
 The dissertation offers you the opportunity to work with a leading academic on a one-to-one basis and the possibility of making links with a sector you intend to work within once you've graduated.
-A short research methods course will equip you with the knowledge and skills you need to undertake the dissertation confidently.
+A short research methods module will equip you with the knowledge and skills you need to undertake the dissertation confidently.

 A distinctive element of the third year is the opportunity to spend time studying abroad.
 Goldsmiths has close links with a number of universities with which it undertakes student exchanges.

-The aim of this course-unit is to undertake a smallscale research project.
+The aim of this module-unit is to undertake a smallscale research project.
 This includes drawing up a proposal, data collection and analysis, and the writing of an 8,000-word dissertation to present the findings in an academically rigorous form.
 The choice of topic for your dissertation will reflect the individual option choices you made in Year 2.
 These may be influenced by your proposed exit route and intended career path.
 A series of sessions on research methodology is aimed to equip you with the necessary framework for carrying out your research.

 |tbc||Debates in Primary Education||tbc|